SPAAM-community/AMDirT/docs/source/tutorials/viewer.md

 ## Selecting Table

-This tutorial shows you how to select which release of AncientMetagenomeDir you wish to explore, as well as how to select the given reserch-area specific AncientMetagenomeDir table of interest.
+This tutorial shows you how to select which release of AncientMetagenomeDir you wish to explore, as well as how to select the given research-area specific AncientMetagenomeDir table of interest.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/dUzeJfSTQCU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>